Bake or Break

 You can also freeze the unbaked cookie dough.
 After portioning and shaping the cookies, place them on a rimmed baking sheet, and then place them in the freezer until they’re frozen solid (about 3 to 4 hours).
 Place the frozen dough balls in a freezer bag or container.
 When you’re ready to bake, simply add another minute or two to the baking time.

-various sugar cookies scattered over a marble surface
+Various sugar cookies scattered over a marble surface.

 Drop Sugar Cookies

-Yield about 36 cookies
+Yield 36

 Prep Time 20 minutes